You’ve decided to write a book, so you sit down at your keyboard and begin typing. Writers write, right? Yes. But they also plan and outline.

 Your outline’s two main goals are to organize your information into chapters and subsections of related information; and then arrange those chapters in the appropriate order.
 Presenting your information chronologically is one way to deliver your thesis.

 You may choose to develop your outline in a chart or table on your computer.
-But, especially for visual thinkers, consider using sticky notes or coloured markers on a whiteboard to develop your categories and collections of information.
+But, especially for visual thinkers, consider using coloured markers on a whiteboard, or sticky notes on a wall, to develop your categories.
 This map-making might fill your entire dining table or one wall in your living room!
 Either way, you’ll need some space.
 For instance, use one colour for each type of information and collect those into vertical rows.
 Our goal here is to create categories of related information that will form the basis of your chapters.

 There are plenty of benefits to working with an outline.
 One of my favourites is that having a detailed outline gives you the flexibility to jump in anywhere; you can write Chapter 7 on Wednesday and Chapter 3 on Friday.